brianlevis/polymorph-dpf/README.md

 ## `/simulator/`
 This is where the simulator engine is located.
 The methods are detailed by the docstrings in simulator.py.
 ## `/results/`
 This directory contains output from experiments, in addition to the associated test code.
+See `final_results.txt` for agreggated simulator output.
 ## `/gametheory/`
 Contains code for the weighted running average strategy.
 See `gametheory.py` for strategy classes.
 ## `/linear_optimization/`